Glass: Colour

 Colour in glass may be obtained by addition of homogenously distributed electrically charged ions (or colour centres).
 While ordinary soda–lime glass appears colourless in thin section, iron(II) oxide (FeO) impurities produce a green tint in thick sections.
 Manganese dioxide (MnO2), which gives glass a purple colour, may be added to remove the green tint given by FeO.
 FeO and chromium(III) oxide (Cr2O3) additives are used in the production of green bottles.
 Iron (III) oxide, on the other-hand, produces yellow or yellow-brown glass.
-Low concentrations (0.025 to 0.1%) of cobalt oxide (CoO) produces rich, deep blue cobalt glass.
-Chromium is a very powerful colourising agent, yielding dark green.
+Low concentrations (0.025 to 0.1%) of cobalt oxide (CoO) produce rich, deep blue cobalt glass.
+Chromium is a very powerful colouring agent, yielding dark green.

 Sulphur combined with carbon and iron salts produces amber glass ranging from yellowish to almost black.
 A glass melt can also acquire an amber colour from a reducing combustion atmosphere.
 Cadmium sulfide produces imperial red, and combined with selenium can produce shades of yellow, orange, and red.
-The additive Copper(II) oxide (CuO) produces a turquoise colour in glass, in contrast to Copper(I) oxide (Cu2O) which gives a dull brown-red colour.
+Addition of copper(II) oxide (CuO) produces a turquoise colour in glass, in contrast to copper(I) oxide (Cu2O) which gives a dull red-brown colour.

 Uses

 Architecture and windows

-Soda–lime sheet glass is typically used as transparent glazing material, typically as windows in external walls of buildings.
-Float or rolled sheet glass products is cut to size either by scoring and snapping the material, laser cutting, water jets, or diamond bladed saw.
+Soda–lime sheet glass is typically used as a transparent glazing material, typically as windows in external walls of buildings.
+Float or rolled sheet glass products are cut to size either by scoring and snapping the material, laser cutting, water jets, or diamond-bladed saw.
 The glass may be thermally or chemically tempered (strengthened) for safety and bent or curved during heating.
 Surface coatings may be added for specific functions such as scratch resistance, blocking specific wavelengths of light (e.g. infrared or ultraviolet), dirt-repellence (e.g. self-cleaning glass), or switchable electrochromic coatings.